Crypto Trading Basics: A 2026 Beginner’s Guide

 Step 1: Understand the Basics of Blockchain and Cryptos

 You need to know the fundamentals of blockchain technology before you start trading in any shape or form.
-The transparency and security to record transactions is possible thanks to a decentralized ledger known as the blockchain.
-Each cryptocurrency operates on its own blockchain — or a shared one like Ethereum’s — and is traded on online exchanges.
+Blockchain is a decentralized ledger where every transaction is recorded, and it cannot be amended after it’s been logged.
+Each cryptocurrency operates on its own blockchain, or on a shared one like Ethereum’s, and is traded on exchanges online.

 Bitcoin: The first cryptocurrency and the undisputed “digital gold.”

-Ethereum: The programmable blockchain for smart contracts and dec
+Ethereum: The programmable blockchain for smart contracts and decentralized apps.

 Step 2: Choose an Exchange